Visit My Shop

 Picture it…the house is clean, the kids are back in school, the scent of lemongrass is coming from your diffuser and you’re finally sitting down with a cup of coffee and a crisp new planner.
 The day is young, your hair looks great, and you’re ready to kick some ass.
 But life comes at you fast, m’friend, and without a little forethought your day can go into a tailspin real fast, am I right?
-Below are the five most common mistakes I see people make when planning their day, and how you can set yourself up for a successful day.
+Below are the five most common mistakes I see people make when planning their day, and how you can set yourself up for success, instead.

 We’ve been taught that we should focus on the three most important, vital, or difficult tasks.
 But that can actually be pretty detrimental to our productivity.